How to Restrict Content in WordPress (Complete Guide)

 There are only three settings for this feature that you’ll need to configure:

 You can select any page on your website for the Redirect Page or enter a URL.
-This is where any user who isn’t logged in will be sent.
+This is where you should send users who aren’t logged in to your website.

 In Pages to Exclude, type the name of any page you want to exclude and click on it when you see it as an option.
 You can exclude as many pages as you wish using this setting.

-Finally, if you want to make the Homepage of your website accessible to those users who aren’t logged in, then tick Enable for the Accessible Homepage setting.
+Finally, if you want to make your website’s homepage accessible to non-logged-in users, enable the Accessible Homepage setting.

 Conclusion